Updated March 13, 2023

 So, he needs a server to host and see how the development looks like and what can be the changes or correction needed before the final go.
 In this case, Mr. A needs localhost, which means a place where he can see his work.”

-XAMPP provide this platform and with this, a user can transfer the coding and data to reflect in localhost server.
+XAMPP provides this platform, and with this, a user can transfer the coding and data to reflect in the localhost server.

 - Memory management